Baedrick/dke_headers/README.md

 ## Philosophy

 These headers are built to drop right into your projects with minimal footprint and zero architectural lock-in.
-Each library delivers a clean, predictable C-style interface designed to solve its core task, leaving your application in total control of its memory, platform I/O, and execution flow.
+Each library delivers a predictable C-style interface designed to solve its core task, leaving your application in total control of its memory, platform I/O, and execution flow.

 Use as much or as little as you need.
 The libraries never force a framework, an RTOS, or rigid assumptions on your codebase.
-They simply provide reliable, self contained code ready to integrate into your existing architecture.
+They simply provide reliable, self contained code ready to integrate into your existing codebase.

 ## FAQ